sonata-project/SonataAdminBundle/Resources/doc/reference/action_list.rst

         }
     }

-All filters are hidden by defualt for space-saving.
+All filters are hidden by default for space-saving.
 User has to check which filter he wants to use.

 To make the filter always visible (even when it is inactive), set the parameter ``show_filter`` to ``true``.